 My curiosity almost did to me what it did to the proverbial curious cat.
 I decided to see what it felt like to be hung.
 But my understanding of what a hanging entailed was limited, given the sparse information on television about what happened during and after a hanging.
 Censorship of entertainment was different on such things at that time.
-Now you see dead bodies hanging from a limb or whatever and don’t think about it twice.
+Now you see dead bodies hanging from a limb on television you don’t think twice about it.

 So for some unknown reason I had a concept of hanging as someone with a rope around their neck.
 That was as far as I understood.
-Mother used a clothesline back then to dry our clothes.
+Mother used a clothesline back then to “hang” our clothes on to dry.
+(Maybe there was a connection between the two kinds of hangings? ).
 She had carefully knotted it to the swing set at the highest point, far out of my reach (or so she thought) and to the nearby tree.
 Well, I was tall for my age and could “skin a cat” with the best of them.
 I also had a talent for untangling things and undoing knots.

 Our mother was sorting clothes and preparing to wash a load of laundry.
 It was at that time that I, being precocious and focused on understanding this concept of hanging, implemented my plan.
-I stood on the A frame of our swing set and undid her carefully knotted clothesline just enough to tie around my neck and some to hang with.
-I had planned to step off the a Frame and when I felt what this hanging felt like, I would reach with my foot to the seesaw swing and get down.
-Well, I didn’t know that clothes line stretched!
-I couldn’t get my foot to reach the saving swings!!
-I still remember reaching desperately with my foot.
+I stood on the A-frame of our swing set and undid her carefully knotted clothesline just enough to tie around my neck and some to hang with.
+I had planned to step off the A-Frame and when I felt what this hanging felt like, I would reach with my foot to the seesaw swing and get down.

 Thankfully sister, Dawn although young (about 4 years old), saw me and knew I was in trouble!
 She ran inside and called down to Moma from the top of the stairs.
 Moma was about to start the washing machine where she would not have heard Sister’s call for help.
 But Sister’s timing was perfect!